StealthIQ/Atendaze/README.md

+# Hackathon Success Story: Building a Full Stack Attendance Monitoring System

 ![Imgur](https://i.imgur.com/v9yJjWz.png)

-# Full Stack Attendance Monitoring System for Students
+## Full Stack Attendance Monitoring System for Students

-In today's fast-paced educational environment, tracking student attendance efficiently is crucial.
-The Full Stack Attendance Monitoring System for Students is here to simplify this task.
-This README will guide you through the system, its features, and how to get started.

-## Introduction
+- We're thrilled to share our success story in developing a Full Stack Attendance Monitoring System during a recent hackathon.
+Our system revolutionizes attendance tracking for students and class instructors, **securing us the 3rd place**.
+Here are the highlights:

-The Full Stack Attendance Monitoring System for Students was developed as part of the Atendaze project for a Hackathon at M.G.R.
+- The Full Stack Attendance Monitoring System for Students was developed as part of the Atendaze project for a Hackathon at M.G.R.
 Educational And Research Institute.
 This system offers a robust solution for tracking student attendance seamlessly.
 Let's explore its key components and functionalities.
 ## Problem Statement

 ### Problem No. 8: FULL STACK ATTENDANCE MONITORING SYSTEM FOR STUDENTS